 He may also furnish without cost to Members and the Resident Commissioner from Puerto Rico, blank franks printed on sheets and perforated, or singly at their option, for public documents.
-Franks shall contain in the upper left-hand corner the following words: "Public document.
-United States Senate" or "House of Representatives U.S." and in the upper right-hand corner the letters "U.S.S." or "M. C." But he may not print any other words except where it is desirable to affix the official title of a document.
+Franks shall contain in the upper lefthand corner the following words: "Public document.
+United States Senate" or "House of Representatives U.S." and in the upper right-hand corner the letters "U.S.S." or "M. C." Franks may also contain information relating to missing children as provided in section 3220 of title 39.
+But he may not print any other words except where it is desirable to affix the official title of a document.
 Other words printed on franks shall be at the personal expense of the Member or Resident Commissioner ordering them.